unic/stages/README.md

 You have following options to choose from, you can add as many of them as you like: `action`, `blur`, `change` and `collectionAction`.

+You can set `validateOn` individually on single fields, as well.
+As an example, you could have a form that validates fields on blur, but than validates the password field on change, as well, to immediately inform the user if the field is save enough.

 ## The Wizard Component

 The wizard component, called Stages, takes multiple forms and creates a wizard out of them.
 Here's an example with two steps: